Book a Demo

 To understand why prices of construction materials can be so volatile, let’s look at past events that caused these fluctuations.

-In 2022, a confluence of post-Covid demand spikes, logistical bottlenecks, and geopolitical tensions—like the war in Ukraine—created a perfect storm.
+In 2022, a convergence of post-COVID demand spikes, logistical bottlenecks, and geopolitical tensions like the war in Ukraine created a perfect storm for construction material pricing.

-Demand for construction materials drove through the roof while suppliers scrambled to fill orders, triggering widespread shortages in cement, steel, and aggregates.
-In some incidents, suppliers had to import cement from countries like Turkey, and the cost of imported cement jumped 20% overnight due to war-related constraints.
+Demand drove through the roof while suppliers scrambled to fill orders, triggering widespread shortages in cement, steel, and aggregates.
+In some markets, suppliers were importing cement from Turkey, and war-related constraints pushed the cost of those imports up 20% overnight.

-How does construction material price volatility hurt suppliers?
+How does changing construction material pricing trends hurt suppliers?

 1. Fixed-bid jobs become profit traps